hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 The Verdant Shield Projector is an innovative defensive system designed to protect Resceland until the FFG is activated.
 This technology generates an energy shield composed of charged particles that can absorb and dissipate kinetic energy, as well as provide a barrier against certain projectile weapons.

 Functionality: The shield can be deployed quickly in the field and adjusts its energy output based on the level of incoming threat.
 For example, it can absorb the impact of small arms fire and provide cover against explosion shockwaves.
 Strengths: Highly effective against conventional weapons and offers additional environmental protection (e.g., against chemical or biological agents).
 Weaknesses: The shield has limited duration and can be drained by sustained attacks.
 It also has trouble with high-velocity projectiles or directed-energy weapons.
-The newest version, the VSP-7, features improved energy efficiency and integration with personal armor systems.
+The newest version, the VSP-7, features improved energy efficiency and integration with personal armour systems.

+### Energy Absorption Shields (R)
+This shield absorbs and converts incoming energy attacks into usable power for the ship’s systems.
+Essentially, it can turn enemy fire into a source of energy for the vessel.
+It is widely used, as it enhances ship durability while providing additional power for weapons and systems, creating a feedback loop of sustainability in battle.
+It does not repel projectiles though, so an additional shield is needed.

 ### FCRT DarkArmour (R)

 DarkArmour is a defence that FCRT's carry.
-They have very thin plates of Darkmaterial (see below) on them, which is why it is hard to destroy an FCRT even without a FFG.
+They have very thin plates of Darkmaterial (see below) on them, only a few femtometres thick, which is why it is hard to destroy an FCRT even without a FFG.
 The attacker is required to get under the layers of plates in order to land a shot that has even a remote chance of destroying the FCRT.

-## Darkmaterial, Greymaterial and Lightmaterial (R + B)
+## Darkmaterial, Greymaterial and Lightmaterial (U)

 Darkmaterial is a very rare substance, fought for by many.
 Grey and Lightmaterial are chemically identical to Darkmaterial, but are used for different things.